Aroon Indicator (Aroon)

 Compute Aroon Up and Down from highs/lows slices or candle data:

-use vectorta::indicators::aroon::{aroon, AroonInput, AroonParams};
+use vector_ta::indicators::aroon::{aroon, AroonInput, AroonParams};

-use vectorta::utilities::data_loader::{Candles, read_candles_from_csv};
+use vector_ta::utilities::data_loader::{Candles, read_candles_from_csv};

-// Using high/low slices
+// Using high/low slices (need at least length + 1 bars)

 let params = AroonParams { length: Some(14) };